 But right now, in mid-2019, I’m convinced that there’s never a better time to go bold and do something different with your podcast.

-Before I give you three reasons why that’s more true than ever before -- yes, even for business podcasts -- I’ve a caveat.
+Before I give you three reasons why that’s truer than ever before -- yes, even for business podcasts -- I’ve a caveat.
 Before you can make the conscious decision to something different from the status quo, you have to know what the status quo is.
 You need to do your homework and understand what un-bold podcasts in your particular niche look and sound like.
 No, you're not going to fulfill that need by listening to one or two shows in your space.
 This requires a relatively deep study of what's going on right now so you can really break from it.

 With that caveat out of the way, let's get into the 3 reasons why I think right now is probably the best time ever to go bold with your podcast.All New People

 There's an old saying I’m fond of repeating: It won’t matter what mistakes you make today, because 100 years from now; the world will be filled with all new people.
 That's the case in podcasting as well.
-Except we're living through “the all new” people faze right now.
+Except we're living through “the all-new” people faze right now.

 Every day, a new flood of people become podcast listeners.
 Many have never heard a podcast before.
 Others have had very limited exposure to select shows.
 New listening apps are attracting new listeners who don't have any (or not very many) preconceived notions of what podcasts should sound like.